HaveFunTrading/sje/README.md

 There are [benchmarks](sje/benches) against [serde_json](https://crates.io/crates/serde_json) that show an order of magnitude speedup.
-Please note `sje` is not a generic purpose json parser - it's fast because it takes advantage of fixed schema and lacks a lot of features you would find in `serde_json` to handle more dynamic content.
+Please note `sje` is not a generic purpose json parser - it's fast because it takes advantage of fixed schema and lacks a lot of features you would find in `serde` to handle more dynamic content.

 ```shell
 RUSTFLAGS='-C target-cpu=native' cargo bench --bench=ticker